 Simply a paradise with unspoiled scenery and spirituality, Dharamshala is a must visit place to be included in your Himachal Pradesh tour package.
-Located at Kangra Valley the Dharamshala Tour Package is popular for its incredible beauty and peaceful environment.
+Taking you to the Kangra Valley the Dharamshala Tour Package is a great option to enjoy incredible beauty and peaceful environment.
 The presence of His Holiness is His Dalai Lama in McLeod Ganj and Tibetan refugees make this town a remarkable place for both Indian tourists and foreigners.
 Dharamshala has also risen to the international fame as “The Little Lhasa in India”.
 It has everything for a traveler who is looking to explore his inner self.
 Dharamshala for many reasons contains such a large number of special sightseeing places where one can enjoy meditation or derive the hidden aura in one of those places regardless of religion or caste.

 The snow line is perhaps more easily accessible at Dharamshala than any other hill stations in India.
 In and around here one can visit, Mcleodganj , place headed by Dalai Lama, St. John’s Church, one of Viceroy Lord Elgin’ monument and grave, War Memorial , a place of those who fought valiantly for the defence of motherland, Kunal Patahri, rock temple of the local goddess , cricket stadium and mesmerising Dal Lake.
 Lip –smacking Tibetan and street food is also something travelers love to have in Dharamshala.